 How do I play a media file in Canvas Studio?

 If your institution uses the Canvas Studio LTI in Canvas LMS, Studio media may be embedded as part of a Canvas course page or group content via the Rich Content Editor.
-Embedded media in Canvas may or may not include comments.
+Embedded media in Canvas may or may not include the comments feature.

-In your Studio account, locate the media you want to view.
-By default, Canvas Studio displays your added media in the My Library page .
-You can also view media in your other media libraries , or search for the media in the search field .
+In your Studio account, locate the media you want to view on the My Library page , or using the search field .

 Note: Media library pages display up to 20 media files per page.
 To view additional media files, use the page navigation options at the bottom of the page.